-What Are Influencers in Social Media?
+What Are Social Media Influencers?

-Over the last decade we have seen social media grow rapidly in importance.
-According to the August 2017 Global Digital Statshot from We Are Social and Hootsuite, 3.028 Billion people actively use social media - that's 40% of the world’s population.
+Over the last decade, we have seen social media grow rapidly in importance.
+According to the January 2019 We Are Social report, 3.484 billion people actively use social media - that's 45% of the world’s population.